joshuagenders/Lupi/Notes.md

 min/max threads open workload
 test results publishing
 number of class instances created

+# improve docs
+What fields are required when
+threads controlled separately to throughput can use threads with think time or throughput link to examples graphics

 # Make console reporter report on bucket average - (10 results at a time)?